MicrosoftDocs/azure-docs/articles/azure-arc/resource-bridge/network-requirements.md

 ## Designated IPs used by Arc resource bridge

 When Arc resource bridge is deployed, there are designated IPs used exclusively by the appliance VM for the Kubernetes pods and services.
-These IPs can only be used for Arc resource bridge and can’t be used by any other service.
-If another service already uses an IP address within these ranges, please submit a support ticket.

 | Service|Designated Arc resource bridge IPs|
 | -------- | -------- |
 |Arc resource bridge Kubernetes pods   |10.244.0.0/16 |
 | Arc resource bridge Kubernetes services| 10.96.0.0/12  |

+When configuring your Arc resource bridge settings, the following values must not fall into the Arc resource bridge designated IP ranges:

+- DNS servers

+- Proxy servers

+- vSphere endpoint and any ESXi host that is associated with the targeted vSphere (Arc-enabled VMware only)

+If any of the above values fall into the Arc resource bridge designated IP ranges, this may cause an IP conflict once the bridge is deployed.

 ## SSL proxy configuration